SoundCloud for Developers

 Parameters:

-• path (String): the path to the requested resource e.g. '/me'
+• path (String): Path to the requested resource, e.g. /me

-• params (Object / FormData, optional): an object of additional parameters to pass in the request body.
+• params (Object / FormData, optional): Additional parameters for the request body

-Returns: A promise that will resolve with the requested resource
+Returns: A promise that resolves with the requested resource

 SC.delete(path)